Specialized public schools for students with significant disabilities. More information about District 75 programs and sites can be found here.

 New York State Education Department–Supported Schools

-State-supported schools provide intensive special education services to children who are determined by an IEP team to be eligible for this type of program and who:
+State-supported schools provide special education services to some children who:

 New York State Education Department Approved Non-Public Schools

-State-approved schools provide a publicly funded special education program and that is not part of the New York City Department of Education.
+State-approved schools are publicly funded special education programs that are not a part of the NYC DOE.
 These schools:

-- provide programs for children whose intensive educational needs cannot be met in a public school program
+- Provide programs for children whose educational needs cannot be met in a public school program;

-- are attended only by students with disabilities and therefore provide no opportunity to be educated with non-disabled children
+- Are attended only by students with disabilities and therefore provide no opportunity to be educated with students without disabilities; and

-- may offer a day or a residential program, which provides a structured living environment on school grounds for a 24 hour per day basis
+- May offer a day or a residential program, which provides a structured living environment on school grounds 24 hour per day.

 Home and Hospital Instruction

-These are temporary educational services provided to students who are unable to attend school due to:
+These are temporary educational services provided to students who cannot attend school due to:

 Home and hospital instruction programs are designed to:

-- support students in keeping up with their studies while they are unable to attend school
+- Help students keep up with their studies while they are unable to attend school;

 The minimum hours of home instruction per week are:

-- 5 hours for students in grades K - 6th
+- Five hours for students in grades K-6.

-- is provided to the extent a student is medically able (determined by physician)
+- Is provided to the extent a student is medically able (determined by physician); and

-If the student is still too ill to return to school, parents should proactively submit a request for home instruction before the student is discharged from the hospital, to minimize the delay in transitioning to home instruction.
+If your child is still too ill to return to school, you should submit a request for home instruction before your child is discharged from the hospital.
+This will minimize the gap in instruction.

 Charter and Non-Public Schools